PreciseSlice/palette-picker/readme.md

 ### Save a Palette

-Select the project you wish to save the palette too and then input the name of your palette.
+Select the project to save the palette to and then input the name of your palette.

 ![save palette](https://media.giphy.com/media/Dr0rMzwfrh4zKBbLHz/giphy.gif)